jonathan-vella/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     >
     > The Hyper-V environment has a NAT network using the IP address space 192.168.0.0/16.
 The internal NAT switch used by the SmartHotel application uses the subnet 192.168.0.0/24, and each VM in the application has been assigned a static IP address from this subnet.
     >
-    > The Azure Migrate Appliance will be connected to the same subnet.
+    > The Azure Migrate Appliance will be connected to the same network.
 Since you created a new DHCP scope for the 192.168.0.0/24 thee virtual machine will be assigned an IP address of 192.168.0.10.
 This IP address will be used to communicate with the Hyper-V host, guest VMs, and to upload data to Azure.

 15. Review the summary page, then select **Finish** to create the Azure Migrate appliance VM.